confluentinc/ksql/docs-md/tutorials/examples.md

 The above query counts the pageviews from the time you start the query until you terminate the query.
-Note that we used CREATE TABLE AS SELECT statement here since the result of the query is a KSQL *table*.
-The results of aggregate queries in KSQL are always a table, because KSQL computes the aggregate for each key (and possibly for each window per key) and *updates* these results as it processes new input data.
+Note that we used CREATE TABLE AS SELECT statement here since the result of the query is a ksqlDB table.
+The results of aggregate queries in ksqlDB are always a table, because ksqlDB computes the aggregate for each key (and possibly for each window per key) and updates these results as it processes new input data.

-KSQL supports aggregation over WINDOW too.
+ksqlDB supports aggregation over WINDOW too.
 Here's the previous query changed to compute the pageview count per region every 1 minute:

 ```sql